mjordan/introduction_to_relational_databases/README.md

 ![Creating a table in Adminer](assets/using_sql_exercise_creating_table.png)

+For this exercise, we're going to add this table to the ClassSchedules database in Adminer.
+True, the Shapes table is not related in any way to the content of the ClassSchedules database.
+It doesn't have to be.
+Relational databases are just containers for tables, and apart from constraint you as the database designer put on the relationships between tables, RDBMSs don't impose or enforce any additional constraints.
+In this exercise, we'll add the Shapes table to the ClassSchedules database simply because that database already exists and you have access to it.

 ### Inserting data

 We'll use raw SQL to add (INSERT) a row into the table.
 Click on the "SQL command" link on the left-hand side of the Adminer interface and enter this: